-We may be dazed by jet-lag but the energy and beauty of Paris will still be intoxicating.
+But the energy and beauty of Paris is always intoxicating.

-Neil is a “Paris Virgin” and I can’t wait to show him why I am so in love with this enchanting city.
+Neil was a “Paris Virgin” and I couldn’t wait to show him why I am so in love with this enchanting city.

-Our plan is to be out and about, photographing and being dazzled by the history and the beauty that surrounds us.
-Being the end of winter, the trees will mostly be bare – giving us a clear view of the incredible detail on the architecture and as much warmth as possible from the sun.
+Our plan was to be out and about, photographing and being dazzled by the history and the beauty that surrounds us.
+Being the end of winter, the trees were mostly bare – giving us a clear view of the incredible detail on the architecture and as much warmth as possible from the sun.

 We have made plans to meet up with one of my treasured FaceBook friends, Ann Jeanne.

 Ann is a very talented photographer and writer.
 She loves her city and shares her encounters on line.
 Neil and I will be dining with Ann and two of her Parisian friends.
 They are taking us to a traditional French brasserie with some very juicy history!